Azure-Samples/Speech-Service-Actions-Template/documentation/4-advanced-customization.md

 [GitHub Actions Environment Variables](https://help.github.com/en/actions/reference/workflow-syntax-for-github-actions#env) are defined at the beginning of the workflow and are available to each job and step within the workflow.

 The following environment variables are set in at least one of `speech-test-data-ci.yml` or `speech-train-data-ci-cd.yml`.
-Paths should not contain anchors like `./foo.txt` and folders should not contain slashes at the end such as `var/`.
+Variable values that are paths should not contain anchors at the beginning or end like `./foo.txt` does, and folders should not contain slashes at the end such as `var/`.

 | Variable                    | Value |
 |-----------------------------|-------|